Security model¶

 capabilities dropped,

-RUNEWARD_AUTHZ_FILEto a JSON store of principals (each with its own token, an allowed-profile glob list, and approval/admin flags) upgrades the single shared token to per-principal access: the server enforces which profiles a caller may launch and whether it may resolve approvals, and records the principal name as the audit actor.
-Each sandbox records its owning principal; a non-admin can see and act on only its own sandboxes (an ownership guard enforces this on every/v1/sandboxes/{id}route), while admins see all.
-The dashboard has an interactive token login (backed by/v1/whoami) that gates create/approve controls to what the caller is permitted; the static dashboard shell loads without a token so the login screen can render, but the API always requires one. - Cost / token budgets.
-Agents or fleet workers report model usage to
+RUNEWARD_AUTHZ_FILEto a JSON store of principals (each with its own token, an allowed-profile glob list, and launch, approval-profile, and admin scopes) upgrades the single shared token to per-principal access: the server enforces which profiles a caller may launch and whether it may resolve approvals, and records the principal name as the audit actor./v1/whoamireports honestcan_launch/can_approveflags;/v1/chartersand policy simulation are scoped to launchable Charters for non-admins.
+A principal has a resource-owningtenantand an independently attributed actorname; several agents can therefore collaborate without sharing one identity.
+Each Citadel records its owning tenant; a non-admin can see and act on only its tenant's Citadels (an ownership guard enforces this on every/v1/citadels/{id}route), while admins see all.
+The dashboard has an interactive token login (backed by/v1/whoami) that gates create/approve controls to what the caller is permitted; the static dashboard shell loads without a token so the login screen can render, but the API always requires one.
+Recovery snapshots are tenant-scoped and persisted.
+HTTP MCP uses the same per-request principal and ownership rules as REST; stdio MCP binds one process to the principal selected byRUNEWARD_MCP_DEFAULT_TOKENor the credential saved byruneward auth login. - HTTP hardening.
+Responses set

 RBAC principal name, else